friflo/Fliox.Examples/README.md

 <br/>

-open the **Hub Explorer** in your browser: http://localhost:8010/fliox/
+Otherwise open the **Hub Explorer** in your browser: http://localhost:8010/fliox/

 <br/>